Whenever Porsche launches a new generation of 911 models, everybody jokes that the car “still looks the same”.

 I did not need a second invitation.
 Exhaust flap open, drivetrain in Sport Plus and gearbox in manual model, I set off.

 The sensation of being pushed in a rear- or mid-engine car, is far more intoxicating than being pulled by a front-engine one.
-It’s hard to explain.
-You’ll know it when you feel it.
+It’s hard to explain, but you’ll know it when you feel it.

 The power is another thing.
 The Porsche 911 Carrera 4S has a turbocharged 3-litre flat-6 that punches out 450hp and 530Nm.
 That’s as many ponies, and just 20 Newton-metres less than the previous 911 Carrera GTS.